timwuthenow/ibamoe-enablement/docs/guided_exercises/05_bam_kafka/03_emitting-events.md

     You can use the following data in your event: `{"data" : {"customerId": 1, "customerScore": 250, "requestedValue":1500}}`

+1. When you hit return, the data is published to the `incoming-requests` topic

-1. Once you publish the event, a new process should get started.
+1. Kafka reads the event from the `incoming-requests` and automatically instantiates a new process is with this data.

 1. Now check the terminal where you are consuming the messages in the `requests-approved` topic.
 You should see a new event published by your process.
 The event will look like this (though not on multiple lines):